Wba27/library-db/README.md

 ### seeded run
 To get a consistent but random result with a seed, run `python main.py --seed {insert any value}`.
 The result will be the same every time.

+### scaled run
+I have added a multiplier functionality to get more or less data, although the precise length of the output is still random and depends on the seed.
+By default, the multiplier is set to 5.
+To change the output when running use `python main.py --scale {multiplier}` where the value is a number.